alicemunsal/dohex/DoHex2.md

 ### Event Bus And Scheduler

 Event bus and scheduler are the essential concepts for this architecture.
 Event bus is the implementation of the **Pub-Sub Design Pattern**[^12] and it is the way to enable efficient communication between different components without them being aware of one another.
-Scheduler incentives developers to think asynchronously.
+Scheduler let you run functions  incentives developers to think asynchronously.

 Event bus and scheduler should be directly injected to the **app** constructor instead of an adapter.